trampgeek/jobe/README.md

 ## Updating Jobe

-If you wish to update an existing version of Jobe to a new one, simply `cd` into the Jobe directory, do a `git pull` to update the code, then rerun the installer as before, i.e.
+If you wish to update an existing version of Jobe to a new one, simply `cd` into the Jobe directory, do a `git pull` to update the code, then run the installer with the --purge option, i.e.

-    sudo ./install
+    sudo ./install --purge

 ## Debugging